uyuni-project/uyuni/testsuite/documentation/optional.md

 ## Testing with a proxy

-### Testing with a proxy

-Using a SUSE Manager proxy with the testsuite is not mandatory.
+Using a SUSE Manager proxy with the test suite is not mandatory.

 If you do not want a proxy, do not define `$PROXY` environment variable before you run the test suite.
 That's all.